-Undergraduate Music Theory Placement and Exemption Exams
+Undergraduate Music Theory and Aural Skills Placement and Exemption Exams

 We are looking forward to your attending George Mason University.
 We have an outstanding faculty which is dedicated to providing you with challenging, comprehensive, and rewarding educational experiences.
 Our goal is to assist you in developing your musical and academic skills to their highest potential.